-Bond discounts are deferred and amortized over the life of the related debt using the interest method in the governmentwide financial statements.
+Bond discounts are deferred and amortized over the life of the related debt using the interest method in the government-wide financial statements.
 With the implementation of GASB 65 (discussed below), bond issuance costs are recognized as expenses in the period incurred.
-The amount of unamortized bond discount at June 30, 2013 and 2012, were \$133 and \$172, respectively, which were net of accumulated amortization of \$392 and \$353, respectively.
+The amounts of unamortized bond discount at June 30, 2014 and 2013, were \$97 and \$133, respectively, which were net of accumulated amortization of \$427 and \$392, respectively.